Madame-Aehm/CAB-Project-3-Spikes/spike8/notes.md

 </AuthContext.Provider>
 ```

 The problem here though is that I don't have any of the data I want to pass as the value.
 There's nowhere to write a function to check if a user is logged in, or to create a state to hold the result.
 So we're going to create a new Component just to return the Provider.
-We can do this on the same `AuthContext.tsx` file, or you can create a new folder to hold all your Providers seperate.
+We can do this on the same `AuthContext.tsx` file, or you can create a new folder to hold all your Providers separate.
 I'm going to call this functional component `AuthContextProvider`, and then I can wrap _this_ around my App on `main.tsx`.
 I return the <AuthContext.Provider>, and put the `props.children` between the opening and closing tags.
 I now have somewhere I can write JavaScript to actually create and manipulate the variables and functions I would want to send with `value`.

 ```ts
 type Props = {